History

 Each morning, the colours were escorted from the billet back to their position in the battalion ranks.
 Consequently, the colours came to express the spirit of the regiment and were held in the highest regard.

 In time the Regimental Colour has taken on a greater significance.
-Its folds of emboidered cloth are an important object of reverence and a memorial to lost comrades.
+Its folds of embroidered cloth are an important object of reverence and a memorial to lost comrades.

 The aspects of the parade have changed very little since the age when it was known as 'Lodging the Colours'.
-The significant difference, however, is that only one colour, the Queen's Colour, is 'Trooped' by the Household Division today, wearing full dress, in honour of her Birthday.
-Hence it is also known as 'The Queen's Birthday Parade', although 21st April is the actual birth date of the Queen.
+The significant difference, however, is that only one colour, the King's Colour, is 'Trooped' by the Household Division today, wearing full dress, in honour of his Birthday.
+Hence it is also known as 'The King's Birthday Parade', although 14th November is the actual birth date of the King.

 The earliest records of 'Trooping the Colour' can be found in order books of the Grenadier and Coldstream Guards of 250 years ago.